mpdsc/mpdsc/README.md

 # 💫 About Me:
-I'm currently building and researching full stack data science systems that involves anomaly detection and AI reliability with emphasis in methods to reduce AI hallucinations.<br>
+I'm currently building and researching full stack data science systems focused on anomaly detection and AI reliability with emphasis in methods to reduce AI hallucinations.<br>

 ## 🌐 Check Out My Blog: